 - Injuries to Pedestrians or Cyclists—As a pedestrian or cyclist, you can sue the golf cart driver if they caused an injury to you.
 Whether the golf cart operator was drunk, distracted, driving on the wrong side of the road, driving too fast, failed to yield right of way, or violated any other traffic law, an attorney can help you hold them accountable for the damages they caused you.

 Reach Out to an Ocala Golf Cart Accident Lawyer Today

-If you were injured in a golf cart accident, an experienced Ocala personal injury attorney can help you receive compensation.
+If you were injured in a golf cart accident, contact an experienced Ocala golf cart accident lawyer near you.
+Our Ocala personal injury attorney can help you receive compensation.
 Contact the Glover Law Firm today at 352-484-0775 to schedule a free consultation.

 Not from Ocala?
 The Villages is just a short 40-min drive away.
 If you need an experienced golf cart accident lawyer in The Villages, call us today and be sure to check out The Villages golf cart requirements.